 Dani Elizondo flips through her 2015 animation portfolio.

-If your dream is to work in animation, you need to go to animation school.
-To get into animation school, you need to know how to draw.
-Every top animation school will ask you to submit a portfolio of drawings to show that you possess specific drawing skills.
+If your dream is to get into animation school and work in animation, you need to know how to draw.
+Every top animation school will ask you to submit a portfolio of drawings.
 How your animation portfolio is judged is one of the main factors that will decide if you receive an offer of admission.
 Competition for spots in the top animation schools is fierce.
-It's not enough to simply meet the requirements when submitting a portfolio.
+It's not enough to simply meet the requirements.
 To get into an animation program you need to aim high and distinguish yourself with outstanding drawings.
-The more prepared you are the greater the advantage you can give yourself.
-A typical animation entrance portfolio will contain some mixture of these elements:
+A typical animation entrance portfolio will contain some mixture of these things:

 What's in a Portfolio?